-When a company is places under a massive amount of stress there are two different paths that the company can pursue.
-The company can fold and crumble under the pressure or innovate, develop, and refine to become a resplendent diamond amongst the crumbling companions cracking under the pressure around them.
-Creative thinking, new innovations, and progress lead to the best possible solutions sought after by struggling or failing companies and will potentially redefine the industries altogether.
+When a company is placed under a massive amount of stress, there are two different paths that the company can pursue.
+The company can either fold and crumble under the pressure, or innovate, develop, and refine to become a resplendent diamond amongst the crumbling companions cracking under the pressure around them.
+Creative thinking, new innovations, and progress lead to the best possible solutions sought after by struggling or failing companies, and will potentially redefine the industries altogether.
 Marvel Studios’ trek from a floundering and failing company to the giant it is today is a perfect example of this observation.
 Through resilience and vision, Marvel not only pulled itself from imminent bankruptcy and demise, but also became innovators in an unfamiliar entertainment medium using their subsidiary, Marvel Studios.
-The company’s greatest innovation was introduced from the most difficult time in its history, as it demanded a entirely new reformation in the company’s structure and culture.
-Marvel withstood challenges and innovated, thanks to the creative ideas of passionate and visionary leader Kevin Feige produced as a comic and film connoisseur, the financial pressure from their bankruptcy, and reorganization of the company.
-From this creative thinking and new ideas, new innovations were initiated, which helped Marvel profit and redefined the film industry.
+The company’s greatest innovation was introduced from the most difficult time in its history, as it demanded an entirely new reformation in the company’s structure and culture.
+Marvel withstood challenges and innovated due to the creative ideas of Kevin Feige, the financial pressure from their bankruptcy, and reorganization of the company.
+From this creative thinking and new ideas, new innovations were initiated, which helped Marvel profit and redefine the film industry.
 It can then be assumed that resilient companies that can withstand hardships or challenges such as Marvel will eventually begin to think creatively to find solutions to their challenges.

 References